shimspedy/sengov/content/states/new-york/christopher-friend/_index.md

 On June 3, 2020, Friend, along with David DiPietro, were the only two assemblymen to vote against the Digital Fair Repair Act.

-Friend resides in Big Flats with his wife Renée and their four children: Brianna, Joshua, Ashley, and Elijah.
+Friend resides in Big Flats with his wife Renï¿½e and their four children: Brianna, Joshua, Ashley, and Elijah.